Winter Maintenance – Gritting and the Law- Reducing the Risk of Slips on Icy surfaces – Usage of Salt

 In the spirit of Sun Tzu’s “Art of War” (“Know your adversary!”), we researched some of the sites advising people to come forward on a no win no fee basis to claim for slips in icy conditions from the previous winter.
 There are predictably quite a lot of them…

 “However please remember the “reasonableness” argument and be aware that every case needs to be assessed on its own individual merits.
 Any lawyer must assess the type of business or Occupier in question.
 Also, prevailing weather conditions, steps taken and signage present at the time of any accident.”

 McCondichie v Mains Medical Centre

-The claim was dismissed as it appeared the Defendant had a reasonable system in place and had implemented this prior to the accident taking place.
+The claim was dismissed as it appeared the Defendant had a reasonable system in place.
+They had implemented this system prior to the accident taking place.